unyt-org/newsletter-archive/2025/March/en.md

 - Our team meets regularly to work on fundamental protocol components, networking, and routing
 - We have refined our project structure to further enhance software quality

+## Ads, sorry: Support unyt.org – Check out our merchandise Shop!
+Did you know that you can support unyt.org while getting some awesome merch?
+Visit shop.unyt.org and explore a variety of stylish products designed by our community!

+❤️ Every purchase supports us and goes into funding the development of our open-source projects, including UIX and DATEX Core.
+By grabbing a hoodie, a mug, or even a sticker, you're helping us push forward innovation in open-source development.

+Check it out and show your support! 🚀

 # Upcoming Events